ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ​

 Air Resistance and Wind Effects
-Air Resistance
-Real projectiles experience drag, a force opposing motion through the air:
+Air Resistance: The drag force on a projectile is given by:

 𝐹
 drag